nocobase/docs/docs/en-US/handbook/verification-totp-authenticator/index.md

-# 验证：TOTP 认证器
+# Verification: TOTP Authenticator

 <PluginInfo name="verification-totp-authenticator" commercial="true"></PluginInfo>

-## 介绍
+## Introduction

-TOTP 认证器验证支持用户绑定任意符合 TOTP (Time-based One-Time Password) 规范 (<a href="https://www.rfc-editor.org/rfc/rfc6238" target="_blank">RFC-6238</a>)的认证器，通过基于时间的一次性密码 (TOTP) 进行身份验证。
+The TOTP Authenticator allows users to bind any authenticator that complies with the TOTP (Time-based One-Time Password) specification (<a href="https://www.rfc-editor.org/rfc/rfc6238" target="_blank">RFC-6238</a>), and perform identity verification using a time-based one-time password (TOTP).

-## 管理员配置
+## Administrator Configuration

-进入验证管理页面。
+Navigate to the Verification Management page.

 ![](https://static-docs.nocobase.com/202502271726791.png)

-添加 - TOTP 验证器
+Add - TOTP Authenticator

 ![](https://static-docs.nocobase.com/202502271745028.png)

-除了唯一标识和标题以外，TOTP 验证器不需要其他配置。
+Apart from a unique identifier and title, no additional configuration is required for the TOTP authenticator.

 ![](https://static-docs.nocobase.com/202502271746034.png)

-## 用户绑定
+## User Binding

-添加验证器后，用户可以在个人中心的验证管理中绑定 TOTP 认证器。
+After adding the authenticator, users can bind the TOTP authenticator in their personal verification management area.

 ![](https://static-docs.nocobase.com/202502272252324.png)

 :::warning
-插件暂时未提供恢复码机制，绑定 TOTP 认证器后请用户妥善保管。如不小心丢失了认证器，可以使用其他验证方式验证身份，也通过其他验证方式解绑后重新绑定。
+The plugin does not currently provide a recovery code mechanism.
+Once the TOTP authenticator is bound, users are advised to keep it secure.
+If the authenticator is accidentally lost, they can use an alternative verification method to verify their identity, unbind the authenticator, and then rebind it.
 :::

-## 用户解绑
+## User Unbinding

-解绑认证器需要通过已绑定的验证方式，进行验证。
+Unbinding the authenticator requires verification using the already bound verification method.

 ![](https://static-docs.nocobase.com/202502282103205.png)